Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

 Schema description coverage is 100%, so baseline is 3.
-The description adds no additional meaning to parameters beyond what the schema already provides.
+The description adds no extra parameter meaning beyond what the schema already provides; it does not mention any parameters.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.